mrquincle/equids/README.md

 # Equids

 The jockeys have to ride something... :-) This can be seen as a modular application software approach.
-The software in this directory uses the old-fashioned irobot middleware, but it can use the new HDMR+ middleware through the wrapirobot glue code.
+The software in this directory uses the old-fashioned IRobot middleware, but it can use the new HDMR+ middleware through the "wrapirobot" glue code.

 This directory is divided into several subdirectories: